tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/examples-debian.md

 ---
-title: Examples: Debian
+title: Example - Debian
 date: 2021-03-12
 ---

 # Deploying Debian

-This is a guide which walks through the process of deploying Debian through a number of different mechanisms:
+This guide walks through the process of deploying Debian through:

-- Operating System Image
+- an Operating System Image
-- Docker Image
+- a Docker Image
 - Bootstrap

-## Operating System Image
+## Using an Operating System Image

-Debian distribute their Operating System in a number of different formats, which are all available on the `cloud-images` web site [https://cdimage.debian.org/cdimage/cloud/OpenStack/current/](https://cdimage.debian.org/cdimage/cloud/OpenStack/current/).
+Debian distributes their Operating System in a number of different formats, which are all available on the `cloud-images` web site: [https://cdimage.debian.org/cdimage/cloud/OpenStack/current/](https://cdimage.debian.org/cdimage/cloud/OpenStack/current/).

 Below are two examples of images we can use: